hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## Partitioning

 The SlackDocs wiki has an [install](http://docs.slackware.com/slackware:install) guide for standard installation.
-Some modern computers force the use of UEFI boot with a GPT partitioning scheme.
-If you require/want this then see the UEFI [README](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT).
+Some modern computers force the use of UEFI boot with a GPT partitioning scheme, and if you require/want this then see the UEFI [README](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT).

-Follow that guide to make the partitions and then simply run:
+Afer partitioning, simply run:

 ```
 setup